 “Not likely,” Kevin winked.
 “I don’t think I can get pregnant.”

 “Very funny,” Wendy said.
 She squeezed his shoulder.
-“I met Owen at school.”
+“I met Randall at school.”

 “I’m not going back to school.
 I’m not a kid anymore.”